hackylabs/deep-redact/README.md

 # Deep Redact

-Faster than fast-redact <sup>1</sup> and more configurable than many other redaction libraries, Deep Redact is a zero-dependency tool that redacts sensitive information from strings and objects.
+Faster than fast-redact <sup>1</sup> as well as being safer and more configurable than many other redaction libraries, Deep Redact is a zero-dependency tool that redacts sensitive information from strings and objects.
 It is designed to be used in a production environment where sensitive information needs to be redacted from logs, error messages, and other outputs.

+Circular references and other unsupported are handled gracefully, and the library is designed to be as fast as possible while still being configurable.

 ## Installation